 The BD SurePath™ liquid-based Pap test provides advantages over conventional Pap smears and other liquid-based cytology (LBC) tests, resulting in greater disease detection.

-BD offers training resources to help improve your clinical practices as part of our goal of advancing the world of health.
+Training resources to help improve your clinical practices as part of our goal of advancing the world of health.

-BD supports the healthcare industry with market-leading products and services that aim to improve care while lowering costs.
+We support the healthcare industry with market-leading products and services that aim to improve care while lowering costs.
 We host and take part in events that excel in advancing the world of health™.

-BD promotes clinical excellence by providing various resources on best practices, clinical innovations and industry trends in healthcare.
+We promote clinical excellence by providing various resources on best practices, clinical innovations and industry trends in healthcare.

 Download the BD SurePath™ liquid-based Pap test brochure